 Sailing Workation on Turkey's Turquoise Coast

 Turkey's Aegean and Mediterranean coasts are among the most mature stretches for yacht-based remote work.
-Göcek, Fethiye, and Marmaris offer protected anchorages for stable morning work blocks, reliable 5G in marinas, and Starlink on passage.
+Göcek, Fethiye, and Marmaris offer protected anchorages for stable morning work blocks, reliable 5G in marinas, and strong 4G between anchorages.
 Dense charter infrastructure means fewer surprises and more focus time.

 Why Turkey is the most popular yacht workation destination